univention/univention-corporate-server/doc/changelog/index.rst

 * The flag ``--metadata-file`` has been added to :command:`univention-keycloak`.
-This is necessary to create a UMC SAML client during the join since the metadata information can not be fetched via https during the join (:uv:bug:`55570`).
+This is necessary to create a UMC SAML client during the join since the metadata information cannot be fetched via https during the join (:uv:bug:`55570`).

 * The ownership, group and permissions of LDAP backups are now configurable via the UCR variables :envvar:`slapd/backup/owner`, :envvar:`slapd/backup/group` and